CUBRID/cubrid-manual/en/admin/ha.rst

 *   **active** : The status of servers that run on a master node is usually active.
 In this status, all services including read, write, etc. are provided.
 *   **standby** : The status of servers that run on a slave node or a replica node is standby.
 In this status, only the read service is provided.
 *   **maintenanc** : The status of servers can be manually changed for operational convenience is maintenance.
 In this status, only a csql can access and no service is provided to the user.
 *   **to-be-active** : The status in which a standby server will become active for reasons such as failover, etc. is to-be-active.
 In this status, servers prepare to become active by reflecting transaction logs from the existing master node to its own server.
+The node in this status can accept only SELECT query.
-*   Other : This status internally used.
+*   Other : This status is internally used.

 heartbeat Message
 -----------------